 Obsessed with resolution, Johan loves the X1D for its rich files that offer complete freedom when it comes to post-processing.
 He doesn’t require perfection in photography – in fact, he loves when his images have flaws.
 And with a more high-quality file, toying with those flaws gives him total control over the final look.
 “You have a file with endless opportunities, it’s not limited in any way.
 It makes it all more exciting.”

 ABOUT JOHAN RENCK

 Born in Uppsala, Sweden, multi-talented Johan Renck has not only had a successful music career, but is also an award-winning music video, commercial, film, and TV director and still photographer.
 Having made videos for various artists like Madonna, Beyonce, The Cardigans and David Bowie, he has also directed episodes for hit shows including Breaking Bad, The Walking Dead, and Vikings.
-See more details of his work here.
+See more of his work here.

 The Powerful Simplicity of Symmetry

 A limited tonal palette and simple yet sharp props combined for a superb photoshoot with a focus on form, colour, and symmetry for South African photographer Gavin Goodman and his team.

 Sweden-based Hasselblad Ambassadors Cooper & Gorfer embarked on a new piece, Delirium, that embodies the Covid-19 pandemic, capturing the constant struggle of healthcare workers fighting through this historical tragedy.